EDI-Systems/M7M01_Eukaron/README.md

 ### Prerequisites

-You need **_Cortex-M or Cortex-R or MIPS or X86_** hardware to run the tests.
-This RTOS focuses on high-performance MCU and CPUs and do not concentrate on lower-end MCUs or legacy MPUs.
+You need to choose a hardware platform listed above to run the tests.
+This general-purpose OS focuses on high-performance MCU and CPUs and do not concentrate on lower-end MCUs or legacy MPUs.
 Do not use QEMU simulator to test the projects because they do not behave correctly in many scenarios.
 Other platform supports should be simple to implement, however they are not scheduled yet.
 For Cortex-M or 16-bit microcontrollers, go [M5P1_MuProkaron](https://github.com/EDI-Systems/M5P1_MuProkaron) _Real-Time Kernel_ instead; M5P1 supports some Cortex-Ms and Cortex-Rs as well, though without protection support.

 ### Compilation